GregCM/whrwthal/README.md

 "./v1.py"

 You can change the default settings stored during this one-time setup at any time through the options menubar; this includes language, colors, directories, and more.

+Linux users can create a desktop application referencing whrwthal by writing to a desktop file.
+Most likely, the best place for this is

+~/.local/share/applications/

+Once you cd to this directory, make a file called "whrwthal.desktop" populated by the following:

+[DESKTOP ENTRY]

+Version=1.0

+Encoding=UTF-8

+Name=whrwthal

+Comment=Offline Bible referencing

+Exec=*installdir*/v1.py

+Icon=*installdir*/book.png

+Path=*installdir*

+Terminal=false

+Type=Application

+Categories=Educational;Application;

+An icon will now appear in your applications menu to easily access whrwthal!